The Wade Roads

 For much of its length the road is identical to the

-have been major changes to the A9 in recent years.
+changes to the A9 in recent years.

 Dunkeld to Inverness